 • Entertainment Value: What is the overall entertainment value of the Entry?

 4.2.1.
 SELECTION JURIES

-For each Category, there shall be a Jury of 3 to 5 members coming from the programme-making industry, chosen discretionally by the Organiser (each a “Selection Jury”).
+For each Category, there shall be a selected number of Jury members, who are industry experts coming from the programme and online content-making industry, chosen by the Organiser

-Each Jury shall vote solely in the Category to which it has been assigned.
+Each Jury shall vote solely in the Categories to which it has been assigned.

 4.2.2.
 SELECTION PROCESS OF THE NOMINEES

 Nominees for each respective Category shall be selected by the relevant Selection Jury in a two-step online process between 27 September 2019 and 8 October 2019.

 - In the first step, a maximum of 20 Entries shall be selected for each Category.

 2. In the second step, 6 – 10 Entries from the pre-selection are retained as nominees (hereafter the “Nominees”).